 We always recommend rejecting any physician recommended by your employer.
 Accepting your employer’s choice of physician is one of the fastest ways to derail your claim.

-What Are Attorneys Fee in Longshore Claims?
+What Are Attorneys Fee in Longshore Claims in New Orleans?

 The LHWCA shifts the responsibility to pay an injured workers’ attorney’s fees onto the employer and its insurance carrier.